Anas-Hagras/d-blog/README.md

    - Add the required API keys/tokens to your `.env` file
    - Add the secrets to GitHub repository settings

-## Limitations
+## ⚠️ Limitations

 Current limitations of the system:

 - **Supported Operations**: The system currently only supports adding new pages.
 Modifying or deleting existing pages is not supported yet.
-- **X API Limits**: Be aware of Twitter's API rate limits:
+- **X API Limits**: Be aware of X's API rate limits:
-  - 50 tweets per day for free tier accounts
+  - 17 posts per day for free tier accounts
-  - 1500 tweets per month
   - Media uploads count toward daily limits
-  - Check [Twitter API documentation](https://developer.twitter.com/en/docs/twitter-api/rate-limits) for the latest limits
+  - Check [X API documentation](https://developer.twitter.com/en/docs/twitter-api/rate-limits) for the latest limits

-## Scripts Directory Overview
+## 📁 Scripts Directory Overview

 - `detect_new_pages.py`: Detects new pages added to the repository
 - `extract_social_media_content.py`: Generates social media content using OpenAI